-\textbf{Case 3: CoxPH regression.} The key computation for CoxPH regression is $\omega_{i,i'}$, which costs $O(np)$ flops.
+\textbf{Case 3: CoxPH regression.} It costs $O(np)$ flops to compute $\omega_{i,i'}$'s.
 Assume the censoring rate is $c$, then $N_g=O(n^3p(1-c))$ and $N_h=O(n^3p(1-c))$.
 Like the \code{coxph} command from the \pkg{survival} package, we adopt the standard Newton-Raphson algorithm for the maximum partial likelihood estimation on the active set.
-Its difficulty arises in the computation of the inverse of the hessian matrix, which is full and dense.
-The hessian matrix has $k^2$ entries and it requires $O(n^3 k(1-c))$ flops for the computation of each entry.
+Its difficulty arises in the computation of the inverse of the Hessian matrix, which is full and dense.
+The Hessian matrix has $k^2$ entries and it requires $O(n^3 k(1-c))$ flops for the computation of each entry.
 The matrix inversion costs $O(k^3)$ via Gauss-Jordan elimination or Cholesky decomposition.
 Hence, for each Newton-Raphson iteration, the updating equation requires $O(\max(n^3 k^3(1-c), k^3))$ flops.
-We may speed up the algorithm by replacing the hessian matrix with its diagonal, which reduces the computational complexity per updating to $O(\max(n^3 k^2(1-c), k^3))$.
-Denote by $N_{nr}$ the number of Newton-Raphson iterations, then $N_{l}= O(N_{nr} \max(n^3 k^2(1-c), k^3))$ and the total cost of one iteration in step (2) is ${O}(\max(n^3p^2(1-c), n^3 k^2(1-c)N_{nr}, k^3N_{nr}))$.
+We may speed up the algorithm by replacing the Hessian matrix with its diagonal, which reduces the computational complexity per updating to $O(\max(n^3 k^2(1-c), k^3))$.
+Denote by $N_{nr}$ the number of Newton-Raphson iterations, then $N_{l}= O(N_{nr} \max(n^3 k^2(1-c), k^3))$ and the total cost of one iteration in step (2) is ${O}(\max(n^3p^2(1-c), n^3 k^2(1-c)N_{nr}, k^3N_{nr})). $